-- Big Ears is a sign of vitality and courage (Chinese)
+- Big Ears are a sign of vitality and courage (Chinese)

-- Big Eyes means beauty, warmth, and passion.
+- Big Eyes mean beauty, warmth, and passion.
 (All cultures)

 D. Stop worrying about what other people think.

-You have no clue as to what other people are thinking, and your assumptions will almost always be wrong.
+You have no clue what other people think, and your assumptions will almost always be wrong.

-Next to each negative thought write down in less than 8 words an advantage from that thought assuming it to be true.
+Next to each negative thought, write down an advantage from that thought in less than eight words, assuming it to be true.

-If you cannot think of any, a sample list is set forth in the Read More link below.
+If you cannot think of any, a sample list is outlined in the Read More link below.